CMU-313/fall23-nodebb-khrom/install/data/welcome_announcements.md

-# Welcome to the announcements tab!
+# Welcome to the Announcements tab!

 You can click the "New Announcement" tab to get started.
 This allows you to make a new post to communicate with your students.
 You can also view previous announcements and see what questions your students have.